So here we are again.

 Who am I?

 Second year of college I got a D+ in statistics from talking too much to the girls who sat front of me.
 I didn't marry either of them, so we got this map instead.

 What's driving this thing?

-Data is from the 2011 American Community Survey, Table B12002, Sex By Marital Status By Age For The Population 15 Years And Over.
-They're 1-year estimates because a few states were missing from the 3- and 5-year estimates.
-Get it together, California!
+Data is from the 2012 American Community Survey, Table B12002, Sex By Marital Status By Age For The Population 15 Years And Over.
+They're 3-year estimates because I figured, hey, sounds like a good balance between the 1-year and 5-year estimates.

 We aren't actually measuring city by city, either.
 We're using Metropolitan Statistical Areas, which are generally a big city and its immediate surroundings.
 Sometimes it's a couple nearby cities, like Dallas/Fort Worth.

 Looking to frighten your friends?
 Astonish your enemies?
 No better way than some quickfire images.